jivesoftware/GitHub4Jive/GitHub4Jive-Addon/docs/tour.md

 ## Browsing GitHub Issues in Jive Places

-Using a Place Tab to view GitHub issues in Jive
+Using a App Tab in a Purposeful Place to view GitHub issues in Jive

 ![](https://github.com/jivesoftware/GitHub4Jive/blob/master/GitHub4Jive-Addon/images/jw-place1.jpg "Browsing Issues 1")